leonjia0112/ec601_passenger_screening/README.md

 - Web-site demo and developement codes are located at:- https://github.com/leonjia0112/ec601_passenger_screening/tree/FrontEndWebDev
 - Images preprocessing codes are located at:- https://github.com/leonjia0112/ec601_passenger_screening/tree/peijia_branch
-- Sample Machine Learning codes are located at:- https://github.com/leonjia0112/ec601_passenger_screening/tree/Vikram_branch
+- Sample Machine Learning codes are located at:- https://github.com/leonjia0112/ec601_passenger_screening/tree/Vikram_branch.
+This branch's codes are also located in "Training and preprocessing" folder in master branch.

 Dataset for the project is provided by Kggle: https://www.kaggle.com/c/passenger-screening-algorithm-challenge/data